learn-co-curriculum/sinatra-fwitter-group-project/README.md

 view that will eventually link to both a login page and signup page.
 The homepage should respond to a GET request to `/`.

+### Tweets Index Page

+You'll need to create a controller action that will load the tweets index page.
+You'll want to create a view that will display all tweets for the logged in user and other used.
+The tweets index page should respond to a GET request to `/tweets`.
+If a user is not logged in, it will redirect to `/login`.

 ### Create Tweet

 You'll need to create two controller actions, one to load the create tweet form,